-He's not telling her not to be afraid of himself, because she wasn't; I take it that he's telling her not to fear the future and the implications of his message.
+11 He is not telling her not to be afraid of himself, because she wasn't; I take it that he is telling her not to fear the future and the implications of his message.

 12 Although the angel presumably addressed Mary in Hebrew, when it came to pronouncing the name, he may well have used the Greek name as we know it.
+The precise sequence of sounds can be written and pronounced in Hebrew.

-13 Through Mary Jesus received some of David's genes; David was literally His ancestor.
+13 Through Mary, Jesus received some of David's genes; David was literally His ancestor (see Mary's genealogy in Luke 3:23-38).